The Stefan problem and free targets of optimal Brownian martingale transport: Properties of stopping times

-\begin{remark} Notice that the condition $\nu \ll f$, especially $\nu \ll Leb$, is essential in Lemma~\ref{lem:zero_measure_G}.
-For example, consider the distribution $\nu \sim W_\tau$ of the Brownian motion of the hitting time $\tau$ to a sphere $G$, does not satisfy the result of this lemma. \end{remark}
+\begin{remark} Notice that the condition {\red $\nu \in L^\infty$}, especially $\nu \ll Leb$, is essential in Lemma~\ref{lem:zero_measure_G}.
+For example, the distribution $\nu \sim W_\tau$ of the Brownian motion of the hitting time $\tau$ to a sphere $G$, does not satisfy the result of this lemma. \end{remark} \begin{proof} Suppose $\nu[G] >0$ for contradiction. {\red Then, since $\nu \ll Leb$ by \eqref{assumption_measure},} there exists $\delta>0$ such that the set